-Following this first class, each of the remaining five sessions will focus on a specific industry include one or more of the following:

-- Background on the history and importance of the problem in that industry, and the impact analytics have had in that respect - A primer on relevant technologies and methods - A discussion of the inherent complexities involved in implementing an analytical solution in a messy, fast-moving environment - Current, state-of-the-art approaches to the problem

-In each session, the focus will be on how analytics can be used to drive value; each of the points above, whether about data, technology, or analytics, will converge on that topic
+To reflect the importance of this connection to industry, our first session will involve a discussion with guests from McKinsey and Quantum Black, who will tell us about their data-driven work with their clients Following this first class, each of the remaining five sessions will focus on a specific industry include one or more of the following: - Background on the history and importance of the problem in that industry, and the impact analytics have had in that respect - A primer on relevant technologies and methods - A discussion of the inherent complexities involved in implementing an analytical solution in a messy, fast-moving environment • Current, state-of-the-art approaches to the problem In each session, the focus will be on how analytics can be used to drive value; each of the points above, whether about data, technology, or analytics, will converge on that topic

 As in the core, this class will involve 'hands on' work using the Business Analytics add-in and other tools as appropriate.

-Connection to the Core & Analytics Curriculum

-You were introduced to the fundamentals of business analytics in your core 'Business Analytics' class, and given an opportunity to deepen and broaden your exposure to these topics in various elective classes (including Business Analytics 2, Applied Regression Analysis, Data Analytics in Python, and Modern Econometrics for Business, among others).
+Connection to the Core & Analytics Curriculum You were introduced to the fundamentals of business analytics in your core 'Business Analytics' class, and given an opportunity to deepen and broaden your exposure to these topics in various elective classes (including Business Analytics 2, Applied Regression Analysis, Data Analytics in Python, and Modern Econometrics for Business, among others).
 These classes were anchored in cases, but their focus was on understanding the analytics techniques and the way value could be extracted using these techniques.
 As a result we generally picked one very narrow problem to work on without a broad focus on the industry itself.
 'The Analytics Advantage' takes the opposite perspective and focuses on the industry first, looking at a range of ways analytics can be used in that industry.
 Many students will choose to take this class after having taken one of our more advanced analytics electives, but those interested in broad applications without a deep dive into any specific technique may find this class attractive as a follow-on to the core.

-Course Materials

-There is no required textbook for the class.
-There will be slides for each class that will be posted on canyas.

-Requirements and Grading

-This class will be assessed by means of data-based exercises that will be set either before or after each class.
+Course Materials There is no required textbook for the class.
+There will be slides for each class that will be posted on canvas.
+Requirements and Grading This class will be assessed by means of data-based exercises that will be set either before or after each class.
 These exercises will give you an opportunity to either prepare for the upcoming class or extend the examples you have studied in the previous class.

-There will be five assignments, one for each class, and a sixth synoptic assignment which will ask you to write a one-page pitch for an analytics-driven solution to a problem of your choice, inspired by what you have learned in the class.
-Your grade for the five best assignments you attempt will be used; thus, you are free to drop one of the assignments.
+There will be five assignments, one for each class.
+You grade for the four best assignments you attempt will be used; thus, you are free to drop one of the assignments.
 See Canvas for assignment details and due dates.